Mr-Gillies/church-synology-cloud-setup/README.md

 - ✅ Legacy LaCie drive (1.6 TB) fully cloned to NAS
 - ✅ NAS successfully placed in church server rack (not plugged in)
 - ✅ Remote access enabled via QuickConnect (`bridgecloudnas`)
-- ✅ Final photo added of NAS in rack with network cable unplugged
+- ✅ Final photo added of NAS in rack with network cable unplugged (Notified our IT team through our communication software: Trello)
 - ⬜ Final IP setup, VLAN mapping, and secure access control to be handled by IT